siddharthaatmango/imageutil-doc/source/index.html.md

 # Introduction

 Welcome to the ImageUtil!
-A beautiful Image Utility/API crafted for web applications and blogs.
+A beautiful Image Utility/API crafted for web applications, online stores and blogs.

 ImageUtil comes with real-time, intelligent transformation and optimization options to help you get started faster.
 All of your images will be optimized and transformed on the fly.